ncp38/cs142-s25/projects/proj2/index.md

 In tic-tac-toe we used a square size of 100-by-100 because the game board was only 3 by 3, which then scaled up to a 300 x 300 sized canvas.
 Because the game board for this project can be larger (it's more fun if it's larger), I suggest using a gumdrop size of 40-by-40 instead.
-In other words, instead of multiplying and dividing by 100, you will multiply and divide by 40.
+In other words, to get the pixel size of the board, you would multiply the number of rows/the number of columns by 40.

 **Marking gumdrops for removal**

-When a gumdrop is clicked on, we need to figure out the region of gumdrops that will be removed.
+When a gumdrop is clicked on, we need to verify that it has a neighbor of the same color!

+If so, then we need to figure out the region of gumdrops that will be removed.
 The way we will do this is by "marking" gumdrops for removal in an iterative process.
-When a gumdrop is first clicked on, your code should change its number to its *negative* equivalent.
+After verifying that the gumdrop is a valid choice, your code should change its number to its *negative* equivalent.
 Remember that the gumdrop colors are stored internally by positive integers 1--4.
 So when a gumdrop is clicked on, it will be marked for removal by changing its integer to the corresponding negative integer.
 That is, "1" becomes "-1", "2" becomes